mbacch/awesome-cfs/contributing.md

 # Contribution Guidelines

-Awesome cFS welcomes contributions through GitHub Pull Requests.
+Awesome cFS welcomes contributions through a pull request or writing an issue.

 Please make sure that your pull request follows these guidelines: